You Don't Know What You're Doin'!

-You Don't Know What You're Doin'! is the fourth title in the Merrie Melodies series, and stars Piggy, one of the series' early recurring characters.
+You Don't Know What You're Doin'! is a 1931 American animated comedy short film.
+It is the fourth film in the Merrie Melodies series and the first starring Piggy, one of the series' early recurring characters.
 It was released as early as October 21, 1931.
 (Note: The earliest listing for this short was October 24.
 Because of the previous archived link, it likely premiered on October 17, since new cartoon shorts would premiere in theaters on Saturdays.)
-It is directed by Rudolf Ising.
+It was directed by Rudolf Ising.

-The film is perhaps one of the most amusing and effective of the cartoons from the studio's earliest years.